 PACKING + GEAR GUIDE

-Use this WHOAx: Iceland gear checklist as a guide for what to pack on your WHOA Iceland Adventure, and also use your own best judgement and discretion when choosing exactly what you'll need (no one knows you better than you)!
-Our biggest piece of advice is to pack as light and smart as possible and bring durable, multi use items.
+Use this gear checklist as a guide for what to pack on your WHOA Iceland Adventure, and also use your own best judgement and discretion when choosing exactly what you'll need (no one knows you better than you)!
+Our biggest piece of advice is to pack light and smart, and bring durable, multi use items.

-Keep in mind that Iceland temperatures can vary significantly in September.
-On any given day, the temperature range can be large, so be prepared for everything from rain to unseasonably cold temperatures.
+It’s important to keep in mind that Iceland temperatures can vary significantly.
+On any given day, the temperature range can be large, so pack layers and be prepared for everything from rain to unseasonably cold temperatures.
 We also recommend that you protect all your gear by packing it in waterproof bags (just please no single use plastic bags) - dry clothes make for a much more comfortable hike!

-During our hike on days 2-4, our sleeping bags, food, and your additional hiking clothes/gear will be transported by Jeep to the sleeping huts.
+During the hike on days 2-4, our sleeping bags, food, and your additional hiking clothes/gear will be transported by Jeep to the sleeping huts.
 You will be responsible for carrying your water, snacks, lunch, rain gear, and extra layers in your daypack.
-On day 4, you'll be responsible for carrying all your additional hiking clothes/gear (barring your sleeping bag), so it's extremely important that for the hiking portions you only pack items that you feel comfortable carrying on your own in your 30-45 L daypack.
 During the hike, you’ll be able to store additional luggage safely at the beautiful Midgard Base Camp!

 FOR HIKING and ICE CLIMBING